ddyjis/CMT212/Report.md

 This is the first prototype of the visualisation.

-Left hand side was the setting panel and users were allowed to choose which country and year to display.
-I used the dropdown menu as well as the range input from Materialize to give a clean Material Design look.
+<u>Left hand side</u> was the setting panel and users were allowed to choose which country and year to display.
+I used the <u>dropdown menu</u> as well as the <u>range input</u> from Materialize to give a clean Material Design look.
 For the play function, I manipulated the events and values of the range input using jQuery.
-Both `change` and `input` events can update the map when users move the slider. `input` allows updating without releasing the mouse, but it is not support in IE. There is a trade-off between compatibility and efficiency in visualisation.
-In the end, I chose to use `change` for better compatibility.
-Right hand side was to show the details of the country selected.
-The area below the map was planned to show the vaccination rates across the year.
+Both `change` and `input` events can update the map when users move the slider. `input` allows updating without releasing the mouse, but it is not support in IE. There is a <u>trade-off</u> between compatibility and efficiency in visualisation.
+In the end, I chose to use `change` for better compatibility. <u>Right hand side</u> was to show the details of the country selected.
+The <u>area below the map</u> was planned to show the vaccination rates across the year.

-I intended to show everything in one screen without scrolling.
+I intended to show everything <u>in one screen</u> without scrolling.
 However, it is impractical as the map dimensions are in fixed ratio, potentially causing the graph at the bottom to appear too small.
-Therefore, the structure of this prototype was abandoned but the dropdown and the slider was kept.
+Therefore, the structure of this prototype was abandoned but the <u>dropdown and the slider were kept</u>.<div style="page-break-after: always;"></div>

 #### Second Prototype